Pasteur station (Paris Métro)

-Pasteur ([pastœʁ]) is a station on Line 6 and Line 12 of the Paris Métro in the 15th arrondissement.
-The platforms for both lines are situated underground, although Line 6 becomes elevated as it approaches northwest end of the station.
+Pasteur ([pastœʁ]) is a station on Lines 6 and 12 of the Paris Métro in the 15th arrondissement.
+It is named after the French chemist Louis Pasteur.
+The platforms for both lines are situated underground, although Line 6 becomes elevated just after the northwest end of the station.
 Nearby are the Pasteur Institute (research facility) and the Lycée Buffon (school).

 Location

-The station is located at the intersection of Rue de Vaugirard and Boulevard Pasteur.
-On Line 6, the station is the first one underground on line from Charles de Gaulle–Étoile, after a long viaduct starting at Passy metro station.
+The station is located at the intersection of the Rue de Vaugirard and Boulevard Pasteur.
+On Line 6, the station is the first one underground on line from Charles de Gaulle–Étoile, after a long viaduct starting at Passy station.

 History

-The station opened on 24 April 1906 following the extension of line 2 Sud from Passy to Place d'Italie.
-On 14 October 1907 line 2 Sud became part of line 5.
-On 12 October 1942 the section of line 5 between Étoile and Place d'Italie, including Pasteur was rerouted from line 5 to line 6 in order to separate the tracks underground, as well as was elevated in certain sections (because these sections more vulnerable to air attack during World War II).
+The station opened on 24 April 1906 following the extension of Line 2 Sud from Passy to Place d'Italie.
+On 14 October 1907 Line 2 Sud became part of Line 5.
+On 12 October 1942 the section of Line 5 between Étoile and Place d'Italie, including Pasteur, was rerouted from Line 5 to Line 6 in order to separate the tracks underground, as well as was elevated in certain sections (because these sections more vulnerable to air attack during World War II).

-The line 12 platforms opened on 5 November 1910 as part of the original section of the Nord-Sud Company's line A between Porte de Versailles and Notre-Dame-de-Lorette.
-On 27 March 1931 line A became line 12 of the Paris Métro.
+The Line 12 platforms opened on 5 November 1910 as part of the original section of the Nord-Sud Company's Line A between Porte de Versailles and Notre-Dame-de-Lorette.
+On 27 March 1931 Line A became Line 12 of the Paris Métro.

-The station is named after the Boulevard Pasteur, which is named after Louis Pasteur (1822–1895) renowned French microbiologist and chemist.
+The station is named after Boulevard Pasteur, which is named after Louis Pasteur (1822–1895), a renowned French microbiologist and chemist.

-It was the location of the Barrière de Vaugirard, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished during the nineteenth century.
+It was the location of the Barrière de Vaugirard, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished during the 19th century.

-The station was seen in the film Alice et Martin when the character of Alice (played by Juliette Binoche) looks out the window of a train as it descends underground.
+The station was seen in the 1998 film Alice et Martin when the character of Alice (played by Juliette Binoche) looks out the window of a train as it descends underground.